 You have a duty to uphold the law and act in accordance with the law and the public trust placed in you.
-You have a duty to act in the interests of Name of the IJB and in accordance with the core functions and duties of the IJB.
+You have a duty to act in the interests of the IJB and in accordance with the core functions and duties of that body.